premierchessacademy/strawket-content/posts/how-strawket-is-revolutionizing-online-learning-for-tutors-and-students.md

 Online education requires a safe environment for both tutors and students.
 Strawket ensures data security with end-to-end encryption, secure logins, and privacy controls that meet global compliance standards.

-For (online doctoral programs)[https://strawket.com/], where sensitive research data may be shared, these measures are critical in maintaining academic integrity and confidentiality.
+For [online doctoral programs](https://strawket.com/), where sensitive research data may be shared, these measures are critical in maintaining academic integrity and confidentiality.

 ---